Animal Jam Classic: Other apps

 On July 18, 2013, a free Animal Jam Classic-based city-building mobile game called Tunnel Town was released on the iOS and Android.
 In Tunnel Town, players raise a bunny family underground by purchasing, looking after, and raising new rabbit species.

-Later, in 2013, a second Animal Jam Classic mobile game spin-off was available for purchase, which was titled AJ Jump.
+Later, in 2013, a second Animal Jam Classic mobile game spin-off was available for purchase, titled AJ Jump.
 The game is centered on kangaroos, with a similar gameplay format to Doodle Jump.

 In 2018, a third game was released, titled Dash Tag.
 In Dash Tag, the player collects various animals and attempts to evade capture from a character named Misha the Panda.
-The gameplay is an endless runner game, similar to Subway Surfers and Temple Run.
+The gameplay is an endless runner game, similar to Subway Surfers and Temple Run, and especially similar to the game "Tag with Ryan", made in collaboration with the Ryan's World YouTube channel.